SardarBoy/75Hard/leetcode/python/README.md

 **Two Sum** - Importance of dictionaries for fast lookup

 **Majority element** - Learnt logic behind Boyer Moore Voting Algorithm - majority element occurs more than half the time & non majority element will cancel out in the end

+**Merge sort** - Learned the divide-and-conquer approach, getting time complexity to O(nlogn) compared to other sorts